agemalabs/dxgmr/README.md

 *   **README Optimized**: Automatically constrained to a **79-character width**, ensuring your diagrams never wrap or break layout in GitHub READMEs.
 *   **Smart Staircase Routing**: Implements professional routing with automatic right-angles.
 It's not just lines; it's architecture.
+*   **Grouping Frames**: Use the new `Frame` component to logically group sections of your diagram with a custom title.
+*   **Context Menu Support**: Right-click anywhere to access a fast mouse-driven menu for creating, connecting, and deleting elements.
 *   **Modal Editing**: Inspired by Vim.
 Switch between `Normal`, `Insert`, `Leader`, `Resize`, and `Help` modes.
 *   **Vim-like CLI**: Use subcommands like `new` and `open` to manage your files.
 *   **Dual-Format Export**: One click saves both a `.txt` (for documentation) and a `.json` (for future editing).